squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 This section should cover snippets of config.
 Usually from squid.conf.
 Actual config snippets are to be marked not for translation.

+For a multi-line configuration block use '''.br''' (lower case is important) to split the lines legibly.

+ /!\ Any word which ''begins'' with a dash / hyphen must be slash-escaped.

 For example, URL re-writers would have something like this:
 {{{
 .